KostalLukas/Tests-for-Hg-Comagnetometer-of-n2EDM/README.md

   - sensitivity map: D, A, R

 Legend: D-data, A-analysis, R-results
 Large datasets are compressed using the LZMA algorithm and saved as .xz files

+#### Running the analysis:

+1. Install and open the directory for the investigation to be analysed

 Last updated: 07.09.2023